wiseman-timelord/Mantella-xVASynth-Local-Game_Launcher/README.md

 # Usage / Install
 1. Ensure the [Mantella Mod](https://www.nexusmods.com/fallout4/mods/79747) is installed for Fallout/Skyrim from the Nexus mods site, follow the guide, this will, at some point, require install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4) to a suitable directory.
 2. After completing Mantella 11.4 install, then download the [Latest Release](https://github.com/wiseman-timelord/Mantella-Local-Launcher/releases) of the launcher, and copy the file(S) to the main Mantella folder, preserving any folders.
 4. Ensure you have, LM Studio or Ollama, loaded and configured and serving, and ensure to offload a suitable number of layers to the GPU depending upon free VRAM.
+It would be optimal to utilize the System Prompt in your Language Model Local Server, as is shown in the notes section below.
 5. Configure the ".\config.ini", ensure you have entered things like, "fallout4_folder" and "fallout4_mod_folder" and "llm_api" and "tts_service".
 6. Run `Mantella-Local-Launcher.Bat` batch, the "config.ini" will be cleaned/backup, and then you will be presented with the menu, the launcher / optimizer will do the rest with a little fun interaction.
 - Hopefully you have, Admin rights and sensible system settings, but click allow on firewall as required, I am guessing its the interaction between Mantella and the Mantella Mod.